Precautions you need to consider while taking anti-anxiety medications

 Things didn’t improve after the wedding.
 On her dream honeymoon to Hawaii, she spent most of the time not on the beach, but back in her room with her heart racing.
 She realized she needed help.
 Back home, she found a therapist and through a combination of medication and talk therapy was able to get her panic under control.
 Today she uses the medication only as needed.

-Kara is one of an estimated 40 million adult Americans — 18.1 percent — who suffer from some form of anxiety disorder.
-While other therapies are available (see Therapy, Meditation, Sleep and Exercise Can Help Lessen Anxiety), many people with anxiety disorder will find their lives so disrupted that they will need the immediate relief that medication provides.
+Kara is one of an estimated 40 million adult Americans — about 18% — who suffer from some form of anxiety disorder.
+Some people find relief using natural remedies such as herbs like kava and supplements like inositol, but there is very little research supporting their use for anxiety, and some cause side effects equal to or worse than medications.
+Other people get relief from safer, more-studied therapies (see Therapy, Meditation, Sleep and Exercise Can Help Lessen Anxiety), but many people with an anxiety disorder will find their lives so disrupted that they will need the immediate relief that medication provides.
 While side effects of these are generally mild, there are precautions you need to take if you choose this route.

 What is Anxiety Disorder?

-The term “anxiety disorder” actually encompasses several different conditions: generalized anxiety disorder (GAD), panic attacks, social anxiety, specific phobias, and post-traumatic stress disorder.
+The term “anxiety disorder” actually encompasses several different conditions, including generalized anxiety disorder (GAD), panic attacks, social anxiety and specific phobias.

 Some anxiety is normal — even helpful.
-But for people with anxiety disorder, symptoms are so severe and frequent that they interfere with daily life.
-“For example, being a little anxious about an upcoming test can help you perform better,” says Katherine M. Moore, MD, Assistant Professor of Psychiatry at the Mayo Clinic in Rochester, MN.
-“A person with anxiety disorder may be so anxious that she can’t study productively or go to school on the day of the test.”
+But for people with anxiety disorders, symptoms are so severe and frequent that they interfere with daily life.
+“For example, being a little anxious about an upcoming test can help you perform better,” says Katherine M. Moore, MD, Assistant Professor of Psychiatry at the Mayo Clinic in Rochester, Minn.
+“A person with an anxiety disorder may be so anxious that she can’t study productively or go to school on the day of the test.”

 Anti-Anxiety Meds and Their Side Effects

-For patients who need to get these symptoms under control, the first choice of medication is usually either SSRIs (selective serotonin reuptake inhibitors, such as Celexa, Lexapro, Luvox, Paxil, Prozac and Zoloft) or SNRIs (serotonin-norepinephrine reuptake inhibitors, such as Efflexor and Cymbalta).
+For patients who need to get these symptoms under control, the first choice of medication is usually either SSRIs (selective serotonin reuptake inhibitors, such as Celexa, Lexapro, Luvox, Paxil, Prozac and Zoloft) or SNRIs (serotonin-norepinephrine reuptake inhibitors, such as Effexor XR and Cymbalta).
 Both these medication types increase the serotonin available in the brain.
 SNRIs also increase the availability of the neurotransmitter norepinephrine.
-Both serotonin and norepinephrine improve mood.
-These medications are effective for all anxiety disorders, and SNRIs are particularly helpful in the treatment of generalized anxiety disorder, according to the Anxiety and Depression Association of America (ADAA).
+Both serotonin and norepinephrine improve mood, and both of these medications are effective for anxiety disorders, according to the Anxiety and Depression Association of America (ADAA).

 Side effects of these medications are generally mild and go away after the first few weeks of treatment.
 They can include insomnia, headache, sexual dysfunction, weight gain and nausea.

 Even if you are pursuing other treatments, such as cognitive behavioral therapy, your doctor may recommend that you try one of these medications.
-“We often can do therapy without medication,” explains O. Joseph Bienvenu, MD, Phd, Associate Professor, Department of Psychiatry and Behavioral Sciences, Johns Hopkins University School of Medicine, in Baltimore.
+“We often can do therapy without medication,” explains O. Joseph Bienvenu, MD, PhD, Associate Professor of Psychiatry and Behavioral Sciences, Johns Hopkins University School of Medicine, in Baltimore.
 “But it requires a lot of work and courage on the part of the patient.
 Sometimes medication just gives people the courage to pursue other treatments.”

 Another class of medications, benzodiazepines (including Klonopin, Xanax and Ativan), is sometimes prescribed for short-term management of severe symptoms, “if somebody has social phobia or panic symptoms so severe that she can’t leave her house,” for example, Dr. Moore says.
 They can also be used occasionally.
 “For example, if somebody with a fear of flying travels a couple of times a year, a dose before a flight can be helpful,” she explains.